Adriamopa/TFG_Adria_Mompart/README.md

 As for now, all output files and plots produced are saved with predetermined names in predetermined folders, but this is to be optional in the future.
 This project is ambitioned to also be able to analyze cross_population extended haplotype homozygosity (XP_EHH), but up to date only ihs is supported.
 Execution can be of 1 or of multiple files.
 Besides, it considers a chromosome of 1Mb fixed length.
 It should be however updated in the future.

-Lastly, to change a file from vcf to zarr:
+To change a file from vcf to zarr:

 python3 PATH\TFG_definitiu\Execution_interface.py -vcf 'PATH\TFG_definitiu\vcfs_tfg\NAME.vcf' -z 'PATH\TFG_definitiu\zarrs_tfg\NAME.zarr'